vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/update/update.md

 1. Examine [update procedure](../../concepts/update).
 1. Back up the cluster you plan to update, for example, using Velero.
 1. Deploy the new cluster from the backup which is identical to the one you plan to update.
 Update it and verify that all cluster data and applications remain available, and applications behave as expected.
-1. In the cluster you are planning to update, ensure there are [enough spare nodes available](/en/kubernetes/k8s/concepts/update#unavailable-nodes) for Cloud Containers to redirect the workload to.
+1. In the cluster you are planning to update, ensure there are [enough spare nodes available](/en/kubernetes/k8s/concepts/update#unavailable-nodes) for Managed Containers to redirect the workload to.
 Otherwise, applications that run on the nodes that are being updated may not have enough resources.
 1. [Set threshold](../manage-node-group#configure_node_update) of the number of unavailable worker nodes in the node groups.

 ## 1. Perform update